Perfect places for a winter walk

 While it's easy to huddle yourself away at home during the colder months, winter is a gorgeous time to wander outside, as frosty mornings and unusual winter plants create opportunities for lovely natural views.

-We’ve selected just a few of the beautiful houses and museums that are perfect for a winter stroll.
+We’ve selected just a few of the beautiful houses and museums that are perfect for a winter walk in the UK.
 From the frosted cherry garden at Ham House to Wimpole’s atmospheric gothic folly, there’s a feast for the eyes round every corner.
 Lose yourself in acres of park and woodland and get back to nature this winter.

 This former writer’s home is surrounded by the outstanding natural beauty of the Lake District.
 Perched right on the water, the house is surrounded by 250 acres of wood perfect for wanders overlooking Coniston Water.
 Ambitious walkers can ramble all the way to Crag Head, while those looking for an easy stroll can take one of the garden trails and marvel at the contemporary Zig Zaggy garden, and the Fern Garden, a maze of over 250 native British ferns.